-Get the facts: Learn more about the solutions that reformers would like to see made law —Mayors Against Illegal Guns, Americans for Responsible Solutions, The Brady Campaign to Prevent Gun Violence and the Coalition to Stop Gun Violence all have suggestions.
+Get the facts: Learn more about the solutions that reformers would like to see made law —Mayors Against Illegal Guns, Americans for Responsible Solutions, The Brady Campaign to Prevent Gun Violence and Mothers Demand Action For Gun Sense in America all have suggestions.

-Call Congress: In the days after gun control legislation failed to pass in the Senate, Mayors Against Illegal Guns wrote on its “Demand Action” website, “if Congress won’t act, we’ll change Congress!”
-There are still many months until the next election day, but you can let your congressional representatives know that this is an important issue for you — and one you’ll consider when you vote.
+Call Congress: In the days after gun control legislation failed to pass in the Senate in April, Mayors Against Illegal Guns wrote on its “Demand Action” website, “if Congress won’t act, we’ll change Congress!”
+So far 1,000 mayors and 1.5 million supporters have signed on to demand that Congress take action to end gun violence.
+You can let your congressional representatives know that this is an important issue for you — and one you’ll consider when you vote.
 Both the Senate and the House of Representatives have online directories of their members’ office numbers.
 Mayors Against Illegal Guns also offers to call you first and walk you through critical talking points, then connect you to your Senator’s office.